pyscript/research/experiments/injection/README.md

 What if you liked this, but wanted something off the event PyScript didn't provide?
 What if the type coercion wasn't quite right?
 What if people wanted to ship some really cool mediator stuff?
-We could use either descriptors, generics, or `Annotated`, as is being done in Textual and other systems:
+We could use either descriptors, generics, or `Annotated`, as being done in Textual and other systems:

 ```
 @handler(event="mousemove", element=Element("empty_button").element )